 What does big government mean for social security, Medicare, healthcare, parks etc.?
 What does a system where services are doled out mostly by the private sector mean?
 These are profound questions that Americans must know.
 Cloaking the debate in false equivalencies hurts all sides.

 If a Republican says reducing taxes and reducing the deficit will have no negative impacts on the social safety net and a Democrat says it will, it is the media’s role to give context.
-They should especially if there is history that can be used to evaluate the veracity of claims.
+They should, especially if there is a history that can be used to evaluate the veracity of claims.

 There is no equivalence in most of the political arguments today.
-The Republican Party has provably lied to the American population not on their ideology but what their ideology would do to the standard of living of the working middle class.
+The Republican Party has provably lied to the American population, not on their ideology but what their ideology would do to the standard of living of the working middle class.
 Making their arguments equivalent to those of the Democrats confused Americans just like snake oil salesmen of the past did.
 This allowed Republicans to get away with a level of lies and misinformation that emboldened them.

 It took a government shutdown in a poor economy to show Americans that Republicans were full of it.
-They realized that they wanted government much more than they thought.
+They realized that they wanted the government much more than they thought.
 It took the opening of the healthcare exchanges for Americans to start seeing that Republicans were lying all along about Obamacare pricing, affordability, benefits.
 Republican poll numbers have crashed as Obamacare numbers rebound.

 It was not necessary for Americans to have had to take the pain of a shutdown.
-This is a problem created to extort.
+This was a problem created to extort.
 If the traditional media had held politicians accountable, Americans would have made the right decisions.
 No party would believe they could take a country hostage and not pay a political price.

 The polls reflect that Americans are paying attention.
-It reflects that they are holding those that extort accountable.
+It reflects that they are holding those that extort, accountable.
 Even as the traditional media continues to attempt to promote false equivalencies, Americans have gone beyond being led by the media.